-I originally posted this article on August 30, 2009, and each year since I’ve posted it on the Sunday nearest that date which, this year, is September 1.
+I originally posted this article on August 30, 2009, and each year since I’ve posted it on the Sunday nearest that date which, this year, is August 30, but this year it seemed fitting to include it in Deb’s Rainbow Bridge Remembrance Day.
 It contains a lesson I learned about living with, caring for and losing pets that is so important I want to be certain I renew it each year with myself, with current readers and to reach new readers, and it’s also a personal anniversary with what I do here on The Creative Cat.

 That’s an awful lot for one cat to inspire, but Namir was like that.